List of Mad Men characters: Bert Cooper

 By Season 6, Cooper has been given his own office on SCDP's new second floor and starts going about his duties with more vigor and enjoyment than he has for the past two seasons, and more effectively than Roger and Don, the other senior partners.
 Cooper works in secret with Pete and Joan to prepare SCDP for becoming a publicly traded company, but his plans are derailed when Don loses the Jaguar account.
 Cooper's initial opinion on the subsequent merger with CGC is unclear, though he goes about his duties at the new agency with his usual aplomb.
 Cooper later volunteers to have his name removed from the company's along with those of the recently deceased partners, but gleefully accepts Cutler's proposal to name the firm "Sterling Cooper & Partners."
 On Thanksgiving Day, 1968, Cooper leads Roger, Jim and Joan in confronting Don over his recent behavior and placing the errant creative director on an indefinite leave of absence.

 In Season 7, after Roger's urging, Cooper is willing to let Don return to the agency under strict stipulations.
 He dies while watching the 1969 Apollo 11 Moon landing on television with his maid.
 At the end of the first half of Season 7, Bert appears to Don as an apparition in the SC&P lobby, and goes into a song and dance of "The Best Things in Life Are Free", surrounded by smiling, dancing secretaries instead of showgirls, before disappearing.
 Later, during Season 7's "Lost Horizon", Cooper's ghost appears to Don in his car, chatting and giving him a bit of insight during a late-night drive.

-Cooper is presumed to be a widowed between the first and second season as he is seen as wearing a wedding ring in only the first and refers to how the late Mrs. Cooper introduced Roger Sterling and his first wife Mona in Season 2.
-Cooper is also childless most likely due to an unnecessary orchiectomy by Dr. Lyle Evans during the "height of his sexual prime".
-However, he does have a sister Alice Cooper, who was an early investor in Sterling Cooper and serves as partner and Secretary-Treasurer.
-Also, Cooper's mother had a major influence in his life as describes that his mother made him who is today, despite his mother not living to see him to the success he was able to achieve.
+Cooper's wife appears to have died between the first and second seasons; he wears a wedding ring only in the first season, and in Season 2 refers to the late Mrs. Cooper having introduced Roger Sterling to his first wife, Mona.
+Cooper is childless, possibly as a result of an unnecessary orchiectomy performed by Dr. Lyle Evans during the "height of his sexual prime".
+He has a sister, Alice Cooper, who was an early investor in Sterling Cooper and serves as a partner and Secretary-Treasurer.
+Cooper also describes his mother as a major influence on his life, saying that she made him who he is, although she did not live to see his eventual success.